-- there is no such thing as a moral or immoral machine, only a moral or immoral human who programs the machine.
+- there is no such thing as a moral or immoral machine, only moral or immoral humans who program the machine.

-He ended by explaining why the idea of “cannot be evil” is not just a mirage but a dangerous mirage.
+Eyore ended by explaining why the idea of “cannot-be-evil” is not just a mirage but a dangerous mirage.
 Addressing the audience with uncharacteristic intensity, Eyeore pointed out that an AI machine programmed by an evil person is lot more dangerous than simply one evil human.

 Pooh Bear has the last word